warrenqi/warrenqi.github.io/_posts/2021-04-29-dremel-original.md

 ## S5-6.
 Query Language and Execution
 There are several advantages of converting the records into blocks of columnar physical format:

-1. At the macro level: separate fields can be stored and processed on separate machines.
+1. At the macro level: separate fields can be stored and processed on separate machines, allowing parallelization.
-2. At the single machine level: sequential reads and writes.
+2. At the single machine level: sequential reads and writes, better cache utilization at the file system and CPU cache levels.
 3. At the file level: more efficient encoding/decoding of values; also, better compression and vectorization - values are always of the same type within a block.
-4. Implicit skipping of empty values/NULLs.
+4. Implicit skipping of empty values/NULLs: a requirement of Google, because large collections of data are sparsely populated.

 As for Query Language, Dremel started with a derivative/subset of SQL, but as it evolved into BigQuery, it also added more and more features of standard SQL.
 This is motivated by wide adoption of SQL in industry.